Altinity/altinityknowledgebase/content/en/altinity-kb-integrations/ClickHouse_python_drivers.md

 5. **Parameterized Queries**: The driver supports parameterized queries, allowing developers to safely pass parameters to SQL queries to prevent SQL injection attacks and improve query performance by reusing query execution plans.
 6. **Data Type Conversion**: The driver automatically handles data type conversion between Python data types and ClickHouse data types, ensuring seamless integration between Python applications and ClickHouse databases without manual data type conversion.
 7. **Error Handling**: The driver provides robust error handling mechanisms, including exceptions and error codes, to help developers handle errors gracefully and take appropriate actions based on the type of error encountered during query execution.
-8. **Limited Asynchronous Support**: Some implementations of the driver offer asynchronous support, allowing developers to execute queries asynchronously to improve concurrency and scalability in asynchronous Python applications using asynchronous I/O frameworks like asyncio.
+8. **Limited Asynchronous Support**: Some implementations of the driver offer asynchronous support, allowing developers to execute queries asynchronously to improve concurrency and scalability in asynchronous Python applications using asynchronous I/O frameworks like `asyncio`.
 9. **Configuration Options**: The driver offers various configuration options, such as connection parameters, authentication methods, and connection pooling settings, allowing developers to customize the driver's behavior to suit their specific requirements and environment.
 10. **Documentation and Community**: Offers comprehensive documentation and active community support, including examples, tutorials, and forums, to assist developers in effectively using the library and addressing any issues or questions they may have.  [https://clickhouse.com/docs/en/integrations/language-clients/python/intro/](https://clickhouse.com/docs/en/integrations/language-clients/python/intro/)